Skip to content

 xopc gateway restart

-xopc gateway restart --force
+xopc gateway restart --json

 View Logs